-Assigned Fund Balance - amount intended to be used for specific purposes and are usually created by the Joint Legislative Committee on the Budget approvals of year-end encumbrance roll-overs into the subsequent fiscal year.
-The assigned fund balance is not reflected in the chart on the left due to the negative unassigned fund balance.
+Assigned Fund Balance - amount intended to be used for specific purposes and are usually created by the Joint Legislative Committee on the Budget approvals of yearend encumbrance roll-overs into the subsequent fiscal year.

 Unassigned Fund Balance - the residual classification for the government's General Fund and includes all spendable amounts not contained in the other above classifications.